 There have not been any significant business or other events that have occurred over the reporting period that have had a material impact on STL.

 A.2.
 Underwriting Performance

-The following statements summarise STL's income and expenditure in aggregate, in the UK and in Australia for the year ending 31 December 2019.
+The following statements summarise STL's income and expenditure in aggregate, in the UK and in Australia for the year ending 31 December 2022 with prior year comparatives.
 Figures are in £'000s.